Home » Desserts » Chocolate coconut truffles with almonds

 Chocolate coconut truffles with almonds

 These chocolate-dipped coconut truffles taste like a bite sized Almond Joy candy bar.
 They are an easy, no bake treat that is perfect for Valentine’s Day.
-For another delicious dessert, try this dark chocolate cake with red wine chocolate ganache.

 Coconut truffles